|Description || |

 I keep bees in a woodland nature reserve near Emley Moor and take them to the Peak District to forage on heather in July/August.

-I would like help creating a terrace for a top bar hive apiary project 15 min bike ride East by the river Calder ; a good place for swimming if it's not been raining for days.
+I would like help with a top bar hive apiary project 15 min bike ride East by the river Calder ; a good place for swimming if it's not been raining for days.

 Beekeeping and growing food are organic and biodynamic activities.

 Help with a new Allotment plot for herbs and bee friendly plants would be appreciated.
-There are tadpoles in the pond, built last year, and hedgehogs nearby.
-I have a dog who is 8 and a partially sighted cat aged 12.
+There is a pond for frogs and I have 1 dog.

 I can offer guidance on growing food, beekeeping, gathering wild food/medicine, outdoor cooking and generally getting by without owning land.
-A large spare caravan with gas heating/electric/mini kitchen could accommodate a couple or up to two good friends sharing.
+A large spare truck with solid fuel burner and mini kitchen could accommodate a couple or up to two good friends sharing.

 |Our croft is situated in the highlands of Scotland.
 Public transport is by bus from Inverness.
 Basic accommodation is in the family home.
 We have 4 cows and followers, and a domestic cat.
 We prefer non-smoking guests.
 We do not normally work on Sundays.
 We cultivate an organic vegetable garden and 2 organic hayfields.
 There is an area of woodland behind our house and wildlife can be observed. ||View |